 By Train

-- Take the Hokuriku Shinkansen to JR Nagano Station (about 90 minutes from Tokyo).
+- Take the Hokuriku Shinkansen (Kagayaki or Hakutaka) to Nagano Station (approx. 1 hr).

 Check the latest weather forecast before your visit: [weathernews]